Ocean sunfish: Description

 The spinal column of M. mola contains fewer vertebrae and is shorter in relation to the body than that of any other fish.

 Although the sunfish descended from bony ancestors, its skeleton contains largely cartilaginous tissues, which are lighter than bone, allowing it to grow to sizes impractical for other bony fishes.
 Its teeth are fused into a beak-like structure, which prevents them from being able to fully close their mouths, while also having pharyngeal teeth located in the throat.

-The sunfish lacks a swim bladder.
+The axial musculature is completely lost during development.
+In addition, they are missing a swim bladder.
+Instead, they get their buoyancy from a stiff and gelatinous layer under the skin, which consists of about 90% water and a meshwork of collagen and elastin, acting like an exoskeleton.
+Due to its greasy texture, it may also contain lipids.
+The layer, which is horizontally separated by a septum, makes up a larger part of the animal's total mass, the bigger the individual is.
 Some sources indicate the internal organs contain a concentrated neurotoxin, tetrodotoxin, like the organs of other poisonous tetraodontiformes, while others dispute this claim.

 Fins

 In the course of its evolution, the caudal fin (tail) of the sunfish disappeared, to be replaced by a lumpy pseudotail, the clavus.
 This structure is formed by the convergence of the dorsal and anal fins, and is used by the fish as a rudder.
-The smooth-denticled clavus retains 12 fin rays and terminates in a number of rounded ossicles.
+The smooth-denticled clavus retains 11–14 fin rays and terminates in a number of rounded ossicles.

 Ocean sunfish often swim near the surface, and their protruding dorsal fins are sometimes mistaken for those of sharks.
 However, the two can be distinguished by the motion of the fin.
 Unlike most fish, the sunfish swings its dorsal fin and anal fin in a characteristic sculling motion.